neptune-ai/docs/docs/logging-and-managing-experiment-results/updating-existing-experiment.rst

 ============================
 [loom-placeholder]

 You can update experiments even after they finished running.
-This enables updating experiment with new data and visualizations even after closing experiment and makes multi-stage training convenient.
+This let you update experiment with new data or visualizations even after closing experiment and makes multi-stage training convenient.

 .. _update-existing-experiment-basics: